This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Studies on Intensive Suit Therapy

-Combining traditional therapy with intensive suit therapy has proven to be the most beneficial.
-In research published in 2011 by the Online Journal of Health and Allied Sciences, a team of physicians studied 30 children with spastic diplegic cerebral palsy, ranging from ages 4 to 12 years.[3]
+Another study found that combining traditional therapy with intensive suit therapy improved gross motor function in children with cerebral palsy.
+The team of physicians studied 30 children with spastic diplegic cerebral palsy, ranging from ages 4 to 12 years.

-All of the children participated in a combination of traditional physiotherapy and intensive suit therapy for two hours a day over a period of three weeks.
-The results indicated that the children had significant improvement in gross motor function.
+All of the children participated in a combination of traditional physiotherapy and intensive suit therapy for two hours a day over three weeks.[3]

-Intensive suit therapy sessions are provided by licensed therapists across the nation who are generally certified physical therapists that have received hands-on training in intensive suit therapy.
+Intensive suit therapy sessions are provided by licensed therapists across the nation who are generally certified physical therapists who have received hands-on training in intensive suit therapy.

 Although each exercise program may differ somewhat according to the therapists providing the sessions, a typical day may consist of: